user-grinch/Cheat-Menu/README.md

 <h1>This modification has been deprecated in favor of [GrinchTrainer](https://github.com/user-grinch/Grinch-Trainer-GTA3D).
-Future updates will be available in that repository!</h1>
+Future updates will be available there!</h1>

 <p align="center">